Progetto-ItaCa/Progetto-ItaCa.github.io/index.md

 ## Latest news

-In October 2021, we started the first Category Theory course of ItaCa; join us on our [zulip](https://itaca.zulipchat.com/) channel!
+- In October 2021, we started the first Category Theory course of ItaCa; join us on our [zulip](https://itaca.zulipchat.com/) channel!

-As soon as the [covid-19 pandemic](https://en.wikipedia.org/wiki/COVID-19_pandemic) loosened its grip on the planet, we restarted meeting in person: since our first meeting in December 2019, there has been
+- As soon as the [covid-19 pandemic](https://en.wikipedia.org/wiki/COVID-19_pandemic) loosened its grip on the planet, we restarted meeting in person: since our first meeting in December 2019, there has been

     - <a href="https://genoa-logic-group.github.io/itaca-workshop-2021/">itaca21</a> in Genoa.
+    - (upcoming) <a href="https://progetto-itaca.github.io/ItaCa-22/">itaca22</a> in Pisa.

 <img src="/assets/images/elep-low.jpg" style="width: 100%;" align="right" />